 It leaves from Port Saplaya along the seashore reaching Puzol beach.
 There we leave the beach to enter the town of Puzol and reach El Puig.
 We will continue along the bike path that runs between the Valencian orchard to our starting point in Port Saplaya.

 We will mainly pass through two points of interest where it will be worth making a stop that we can take advantage of for a refreshment with which to replenish our strength.

 The "Marjal dels Moros" is a wetland located between the municipalities of Puzol and Sagunto.
 It is a protected area ZEPA (area of special protection for birds) cataloged by the European Union.
 If you also carry binoculars, you will surely be able to spot the large number of bird species that inhabit it, with a lot of luck you will even be able to see flamingos.
 They can be observed without being seen since there are camouflaged observation points.
 The route crosses the wooden paths that lead from the beach itself to the interior.

 The second point of interest is the Monastery of Sant María de El Puig

 .
 Built by Jaime I the Conqueror

 in 1240.
 Its historical relevance comes from the fact that the definitive battle for the conquest of Valencia was fought in this place in 1237.
-While the hosts were preparing for the conquest of the capital, an image of the Virgin was found on the hill under a bell that is preserved in the Main Chapel of the Sanctuary.
-Jaime I, considered the protection of the Virgin as a determining and effective cause of the conquest of the Kingdom of Valencia and proclaimed Santa María de El Puig as Patroness of the conquered Kingdom.
+While the hosts were preparing for the conquest of the capital, an image of the Virgin was found on the hill under a bell, which is preserved in the main chapel of the Sanctuary.
+Jaime I, considered the protection of the Virgin as a determining and effective cause of the conquest of the Kingdom of Valencia and proclaimed Santa María de El Puig as Patron Saint of the conquered Kingdom.
 He erected the temple to the heavenly Lady of the rescued lands, and wanted the Mercedarian religious to be the perpetual guardians of the sanctuary.

-Guided visits to the Monastery can be made
+Guided tours of the Monastery can be made